ARC-OPT/wbc/README.md

 [Code API](https://arc-opt.github.io/wbc/index.html)  | [Full Documentation](https://arc-opt.github.io/Documentation/)

-WBC is C++ library for optimization-based control of redundant robots.
+WBC is C++ library for optimization-based control of redundant robots target for software developers in robotics.
 It allows intuitive specification and execution of reactive robot control problems that involve multiple simultaneously running tasks.
+The idea of WBC is to phrase the control problem in terms of costs and constraints of an optimization problem (typically a quadratic program or QP) and design a set of feedback controllers around it.
+The QP minimizes the control errors, trading off the different objectives and produces a joint space command on velocity, acceleration or torque level, which is applied to the robot actuators.
+WBC is meant for
+* Controlling redundant robots, particularly floating base systems like humanoids or quadrupeds
+* Controlling multiple tasks simultaneously
+* reactive robot control, i.e. it does not plan ahead the next robot control actions

 WBC was initiated and is currently developed at the [Robotics Innovation Center](http://robotik.dfki-bremen.de/en/startpage.html) of the [German Research Center for Artificial Intelligence (DFKI)](http://www.dfki.de) in Bremen.
 It is part of the ARC-OPT (Adaptive Robot Control using Optimization) framework, which facilitates learning and optimizing whole-body controllers from data obtained, e.g., in user demonstrations.
 Also see the [ARC-OPT website](https://robotik.dfki-bremen.de/en/research/softwaretools/arc-opt/) of the Robotics Innovation Center.

 <img src="https://github.com/ARC-OPT/wbc/blob/master/doc/images/DFKI_Logo_e_schrift.jpg"  width="400" >

+## How does it compare to other WBC libraries?

+There are multiple other libraries for Whole-Body Control, e.g., [TSID](https://github.com/stack-of-tasks/tsid) or ControlIt! (https://github.com/liangfok/controlit).
+Compared to these, the ARC-OPT Whole-Body Control library provides various WBC implementations on velocity, acceleration, and torque level.
+It is modular as it separates modeling, QP problem specification, and solving, allowing to evaluate and benchmark different robot models, QP solvers, and various WBC implementations.
+Furthermore, it implements a WBC approach for robots with closed-loop structures as described in this [paper](https://arc-opt.github.io/Documentation/publications/icra_2022/index.html) (will be made open-source soon).

 ## Requirements / Dependencies